DosFox1/Macintosh-Minimal-Laser-Case/README.md

 As such, it may be necessary for the rear metal bracket to be removed from the board.

 This design has been intended to be used for the 128/512/Plus, but it may fit a Macintosh SE or SE/30 logic board.

+The .SVG file will need to be converted to an appropriate file for your laser cutter.